 We provide round-the-clock medically supervised Xanax detox.
 Our nursing staff regularly monitors patients throughout the day to ensure each patient is safely detoxing.
 This also allows the doctor to adjust the Xanax detox plan accordingly, based on each patient’s progress.
 Other medication may be used to help ease the alprazolam (Xanax) withdrawal symptoms.

 Rehab Treatment for Alprazolam (Xanax) Addiction

-Besides detox, people struggling with a Xanax addiction need to attend a comprehensive inpatient rehab programme, like the one we offer at Castle Craig.
+Besides detox, people struggling with Xanax addiction need to attend a comprehensive inpatient rehab programme, like the one we offer at Castle Craig.
 Our specialised rehabilitation program is one of the most effective treatment options for Xanax addiction.

 Once any severe withdrawal symptoms have subsided in detox, mental cravings are addressed in each patient’s individual treatment plan.
-Each patient has their personal therapist to discuss their issues during individual counselling.
+Each patient has a personal therapist to discuss their issues during individual counselling.
 This is complemented in specialist group therapy, where other patients share their stories in a common framework of learning healthy coping skills for a sober life.

 Castle Craig’s holistic treatment programme for Xanax addiction makes use of complementary therapies, 12-step support groups, educational lectures, regular meals and exercise for s sustained recovery.
 We also offer dual-diagnosis treatment to help patients fight any underlying psychological issues that contributed to their Xanax addiction.

 We supervise each patient and remain their trusted recovery resource after they leave treatment through a personalised two-year aftercare plan.

 If you or someone you know is abusing alprazolam (Xanax) or is struggling with an addiction to alprazolam (Xanax), take the first step in overcoming your addiction and contact us for treatment.